-Health coaches don't replace the need for medical professionals.
+A health and wellness coach doesn't replace the need for medical professionals.
 Just like personal trainers, health coaches have a scope of practice that they must stay within.
 They should not diagnose or treat medical conditions.
-And, if they come across a concern that is outside of their scope of practice, they will refer out to the appropriate professional.
-That being said, a health coach's skillset fills in the gap with their wellness knowledge, behavior change strategies, and accountability to support long lasting positive impact on overall health.
+And, if they come across a health care concern that is outside of their scope of practice, they will refer out to the appropriate professional.
+That being said, a health coach's skillset fills in the gap with their wellness knowledge, behavior change strategies, and accountability to support long-lasting positive impact on overall health.

 Health coaches use a variety of different strategies to understand the client but also help the client reflect and understand themselves.
 Together, the client and coach determine realistic goals, barriers to those goals, and a plan of action to support success.
 The health coach is there to help hold the client accountable, motivate them, and provide guidance and education when needed.
 They truly are a coach who is guiding, teaching, and cheering their client on the whole way.

-Health coaches can support clients with a variety of different health issues.
-They can help clients manage a chronic disease, support weight loss, manage stress, or even help them quit smoking.
+Health coach specialties focus on a variety of health issues clients may have.
+They can help clients manage chronic conditions, support weight loss, manage stress, or even help them quit smoking.
 Whether they specialize in one area or become highly educated in several different health topics, they often try to take a holistic and collaborative approach to help clients live a healthier lifestyle.
 Taking a holistic approach means that they will try to look at the whole picture of health as opposed to an individual symptom or condition.
 The collaborative approach means the health coach understands that the client knows themselves best and that the client and coach must work together to accomplish their wellness goals.

-Most people could benefit from some accountability, extra motivation, and support.
+Most people could benefit from some accountability, extra motivation, and support for their health goals.
 However, there are a handful of client scenarios in which a health coach might just be the missing piece of the puzzle to the changes the client needs to make.
-The following are a few example clients that could benefit from a health coach.
+The following are a few example clients that could benefit from health and wellness coaching.